The Energy Mergers & Acquisitions Review: USA

 Energy M&A activity involving upstream oil and gas exploration and midstream infrastructure is governed by a patchwork of state and federal laws and regulations.
 At the state level, the requirements vary by state, and are most often administered by a state's public utility commission, the state agency with jurisdiction over environmental matters, or both.
 For transactions involving upstream oil and gas E&P, the energy regulatory requirements generally are, in relative terms, not onerous.
 Those requirements typically involve the need to obtain approval from, or in some jurisdictions merely providing notice to, the relevant state regulatory body for the change in control or ownership of mineral leases, rights of way and other property interests involved in the transaction.
 If the transaction involves oil and gas exploration or production on federal lands, or in federal waters, there may be similar regulatory requirements at the federal level.
 Those federal requirements vary based on the type of federal lands or waters at issue (e.g., national parks, national forests, and waters of the Outer Continental Shelf) and the regulatory agency with jurisdiction over activities in such lands or waters.

 Similarly, the legal framework for energy M&A activity involving midstream oil and gas infrastructure primarily consists of various state requirements.
 The states' respective regulatory requirements for energy M&A transactions range from minimal (for example, post-closing notification of a transaction) to significant (for example, requiring prior authorisation to consummate a transaction).
 Further, even among those states that require prior authorisation of such transactions, the timelines and standards of review used in those regulatory proceedings vary by state.
 At the federal level, there is no generic energy regulatory requirement applicable to energy M&A transactions involving midstream infrastructure.
-However, if a transaction involves changes to the physical or operational characteristics of, or the services provided by, a natural gas or oil pipeline that is regulated by the Federal Energy Regulatory Commission (FERC), those changes may require prior approval from FERC.
+However, if a transaction involves changes to the physical or operational characteristics of, or the services provided by, a natural gas or oil/products pipeline regulated by the Federal Energy Regulatory Commission (FERC), those changes may require prior approval from FERC.
 Additionally, a change in ownership may require the filing of a post-closing notice at FERC, to the extent the change affects certain corporate information on file with the agency.
 Transactions involving the export or import of natural gas or oil can also trigger regulatory regimes administered by the US Department of Energy (DOE), the Marine Administration (MARAD) and the US Coast Guard (USCG), which may necessitate those agencies' prior authorisation of the transaction.

 In contrast to the regulatory regimes for upstream and midstream oil and gas M&A transactions, the merger control regime for power (conventional and renewable) and utilities includes a robust federal regulatory programme.
 Depending on the specific assets involved in a transaction, prior authorisation for the transaction may need to be obtained from one or more regulatory agencies, including FERC, DOE, the Nuclear Regulatory Commission (NRC) and the Federal Communications Commission (FCC).
 Further, as with upstream and midstream oil and natural gas transactions, there is a patchwork of state legal and regulatory requirements applicable to energy M&A transactions involving power and utilities.
 Those requirements typically involve approval by the public utility commission or commissions in the states relevant to the transaction.
 At both the federal and state level, the regulators generally have the authority to impose conditions on a proposed transaction to ensure that the transaction is consistent with the public interest.
-It is not uncommon for regulators to exercise that authority, and the basis for doing so is most often to protect electricity consumers against potential, adverse rate impacts that could result from the transaction.
+It is not uncommon for regulators to exercise that authority, and the basis for doing so is most often to protect consumers against potential, adverse rate impacts that could result from the transaction.

 Cross-border transactions and foreign investment